Mansakondo/Mansakondo.github.io/index.md

 ### But I also like...
 * Playing video games (Especially fighting games and FPS).
-* Playing chess for time to time.
+* Playing chess from time to time.
 * Watching Netflix.
 (I recommend "Queen's Gambit" by the way!)
 * Jiujitsu (though I can't practice it at the moment)